fauxnik/dv-message-box/README.md

 	}
 );

-// Using the Promise class
+// Using the Promise return value
 PopupAPI.ShowYesNo(
 	message: "Is Niko a cute fox?"
 ).Then((result) => {